aryan098-max/Plant-Disease-Detection/README.md

 # Plant Disease Classfication

-An end to end system which can identiy disease in a different plants.
-It takes input in the form of image(image of a plant leaf) and then classifies the leaf with different disease it may be infected with.
-One can also use camera of respective device in which the app in running, to take the picture of a potato leaf in real time and classify the plant.
-There are altogether 15 classes of 3 plants(potato, tomato and peppel_bell) which can be predicted using this classifer.
-In addition to the classification the system also determines its confidence on each prediction.
+The system is designed to identify diseases in various plants through an end-to-end process.
+It accepts images of plant leaves as input, either uploaded or captured in real-time using the device's camera.
+The system then classifies the leaf based on potential diseases it may have.
+It can identify 15 different classes across three types of plants: potato, tomato, and bell pepper.
+Additionally, the system provides a confidence score for each prediction, indicating the likelihood of each diagnosis.

 # About the Model
 ## Model Architecture
 ![model](https://user-images.githubusercontent.com/66490787/219868725-9701133d-2f97-4fac-8f8b-c6108811dbdf.jpg)